Kaitlan Collins: Early life and education

-Kaitlan Collins was born in Prattville, Alabama, where she grew up with four siblings.
+Collins was born on April 7, 1992, in Prattville, Alabama, a suburb of Montgomery.
+She has four siblings.
 Her father, Jeff Collins Sr., is a retired mortgage banker who now sells mobile homes.
-Her mother is Tina Collins.
-She says that her parents taught her that "the political system in the U.S. is a failed one" and that she does not recall them voting or expressing strong opinions about political candidates.
+She has said that she does not recall her parents voting or expressing strong opinions about political candidates.
 Collins graduated from Prattville High School and went on to attend the University of Alabama.
 She initially chose to major in chemistry, before majoring in journalism.
 She earned a Bachelor of Arts in political science and journalism in May 2014.
 Collins was a member of the Alpha Phi sorority.

 Career

 The Daily Caller (2014–2017)

 After graduating from college, Collins moved to Washington, D.C., for an internship with the website The Daily Caller.
 In June 2014, she was hired by The Daily Caller as an entertainment reporter.
-After covering the 2016 presidential election, The Daily Caller named her its White House correspondent in January 2017, and she began covering the Trump administration.
+After she covered the 2016 U.S. presidential election, The Daily Caller named her its White House correspondent in January 2017, and she began covering the first Trump administration.
 While she was still with The Daily Caller, Collins was invited to make several appearances on CNN.
 At a White House correspondent event in spring 2017, she met network president Jeff Zucker and thanked him for having her on despite the ideological nature of her employer at the time.